What do you do?

-This past year, I've been building PeopleMap, an Instagram Marketing Tool that Daniel and I made while building @madewithmap.
-I've also been vlogging on YouTube, working that travel influencer life for MadewithMap, building squarespace websites, and consulting here and there.
+This year, I've been focusing on growing PeopleMap, an Instagram Marketing Tool that Daniel and I made while building @madewithmap.
+I'm also growing ilovecreatives, making fun content with my cat, and collaborating on all sorts of stuff with like-minded brands.
 Geez.
 Talk about slaaassshie.
 Slash slash slash!

 WHAT STEPS DID YOU TAKE TO GET WHERE YOU ARE NOW?

 I tapped the internet, hard.
 I'm self-taught all the way.
 Looking back, every big step forward in my life came from a side project.
 My first side project was in college at University of Texas - Austin back in 2006.
-The path for a McCombs School of Business graduate was to work at a Microsoft or a Dell or a Deloitte.
-I just couldn't.
-I ended up finding a few disgruntled IBM developers on Craigslist and created a portfolio review website for advertising students called Smash the World.
+The path for a McCombs School of Business graduate was to work at a Microsoft, a Dell, or a Deloitte.
+That didn't feel right.
+Six months to graduation, I found a few developers on Craigslist and created a portfolio review website for advertising students called Smash the World.
 UX/UI Design wasn't even invented yet, but that's exactly what I was doing.
-It was a combination of having a project, curiosity and patience with learning photoshop, and being super resourceful on the google.
-From there, a few Creative Directors from ad agencies saw that website and I got a job.
+I loved having a project and figuring out how to bring it to life.
+ENTP!
+From there, a few Creative Directors from ad agencies saw that website, didn't subscribe to it (🤦🏻♀️), but offered me a job as an Interactive Art Director.
 My ECD said, "You are 100% not qualified for this, but I'm going to take a chance on you because you seem smart."
 Ha!

 I ended up getting a gig as a UX Designer at Activision's Call of Duty because my husband's boss said, "I think you would be a good UX Designer".
 Thanks Tim!
 After about three years, Daniel and I built Octofeed so that he could practice his programming chops.
-After that, I decided to quit my job so Daniel and I could work on our own project.
+After that, I decided to quit my job so we could work on our own project.
 That's when Madewithmap was born.
-Because of Map, I started meeting all sorts of fun, creative people and had the idea to build ilovecreatives.
+I started meeting all sorts of fun, creative people and had the idea to build ilovecreatives.
 And here we are!
-There's obviously a lot more to this story, but those side projects were the catalysts to new paths.
+There's obviously a lot more to this story, but those side projects were the catalysts to all these unexpected paths.

 Which one do you wish you could do more often?